WordPress/gutenberg/packages/scripts/README.md

 ```

 It might also be a good idea to get familiar with the [JavaScript Build Setup tutorial](/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md) for setting up a development environment to use ESNext syntax.
 It gives a very in-depth explanation of how to use the [build](#build) and [start](#start) scripts.

+## Updating to New Release

+To update an existing project to a new version of `@wordpress/scripts`, open the [changelog](/packages/scripts/CHANGELOG.md), find the version you’re currently on (check `package.json` in the top-level directory of your project), and apply the migration instructions for the newer versions.

+In most cases bumping the `@wordpress/scripts` version in `package.json` and running `npm install` in the root folder of your project should be enough, but it’s good to check the [changelog](/packages/scripts/CHANGELOG.md) for potential breaking changes.

+We commit to keeping the breaking changes minimal so you can upgrade `@wordpress/scripts` as seamless as possible.

 ## Available Scripts